U.S.-China Trade War Spreads From Tariffs To A Battle Over Currencies

 "The move down in the yuan on Monday was not artificial — it was an entirely natural market response to newly imposed U.S. tariffs," wrote former Treasury Secretary Larry Summers in an op-ed for the The Washington Post.
 Last week, Trump sent a shock through financial markets with plans for a new 10% tariff on $300 billion worth of products imported from China — in addition to previously announced import taxes.

-Mnuchin "has damaged his credibility and that of his office" by declaring China a currency manipulator, wrote Summers, who was Treasury Secretary in the Clinton administration and an economic adviser to former President Barack Obama.
+Mnuchin "has damaged his credibility and that of his office" by declaring China a currency manipulator, wrote Summers, who was Treasury secretary in the Clinton administration and an economic adviser to former President Barack Obama.
 "It will be harder now in the next difficult financial moment for Treasury Department pronouncements to be credited by market participants."

 The Treasury Department said it would consult with the International Monetary Fund about China's falling currency, but observers said they did not expect much practical effect.